 My association with the Yolngu people of NE Arnhem began in 1999 when I was employed as a secondary teacher at Gapuwiyak Community Education Centre, 200km inland by four wheel drive from the mining town of Nhulunbuy.
 I was instantly amazed by the strength of the Yolngu culture and their willingness to share this with the visitors, like myself, who travel to work up there.
 My Principal was Shirley Nirrupurrandji, a proud Yolngu woman, leader and educator.
 Nirrupurrandji explained to me that the Yolngu are happy to share their culture because they know that it will seep into our hearts and change our lives forever.
 Nirrurrpurandji wasn’t wrong.
 Melissa and I started the Marrma’ Rom Two Worlds Foundation in Geelong in 2011, in partnership with the communities of NE Arnhem Land, because we saw a need to further develop the next generation of leaders of Arnhem Land.
 It was also an opportunity to give something back to the first people of this country, in particular the Yolngu, after having received so much from them during the time we spent living up there.

 Most well-meaning efforts to close the gap involve Non-Indigenous experts preaching the latest best practice procedures to a disengaged, disempowered Indigenous audience.
 The Marrma’ Rom Two Worlds Foundation believes that a more effective, sustainable approach is to train local community members with the skills and knowledge to deliver this information and become role models of best practice in their families and community.
 In this way, real, long-term change can be created from the inside.
 It’s not a quick fix approach.
-We provide opportunities to improve educational, health, independence and understanding of the western culture to young men who are regarded as future leaders of their communities.
-These young men will be enriched and empowered by their experiences and learning so that they can make informed decisions in the future, and become role models in the communities.
+We provide opportunities to improve educational, health, independence and understanding of the western culture to young men and women who are regarded as future leaders of their communities.
+These young adults will be enriched and empowered by their experiences and learning so that they can make informed decisions in the future, and become role models in the communities.